awsdocs/amazon-redshift-developer-guide/doc_source/r_SVV_DATASHARES.md

 Use SVV\_DATASHARES to view a list of datashares created on the cluster, and datashares shared with the cluster\.

+SVV\_DATASHARES is visible to superusers, owners of datashares, or users who have the ALTER or USAGE permission on the datashare\.
+Other users can't see any rows\.

 ## Table columns<a name="r_SVV_DATASHARES-table-columns"></a>

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/dg/r_SVV_DATASHARES.html)